HoGentTIN/linux-training-hogent/modules/samba_domain_controller/030_samba_domain_controller_theory.md

 ### Samba 3

 Samba 3 can act as a domain controller in its own domain.
-In a Windows NT4 domain, with one Windows NT4 PDC and zero or more BDC\'s, Samba 3 can only be a member server.
+In a Windows NT4 domain, with one Windows NT4 PDC and zero or more BDC's, Samba 3 can only be a member server.
 The same is valid for Samba 3 in an Active Directory Domain.
 In short, a Samba 3 domain controller can not share domain control with Windows domain controllers.